 Do you realize that if you use the bathroom even five times a day, you’d complete 1,000 jumps.
 Think of all the muscles you’re calling into action – arms, legs, stomach, lower back. . .It’s great!

-The best part of bathroom exercises is that it’s so flexible.
+The best part of bathroom exercises is that they are so flexible.
 Maybe you don’t have a jump rope or your bathroom is too small.
 Choose an exercise you can do in the space you have.
 A jumping jack doesn’t take more than about 4 feet of space.
 If you’re concerned the neighbors below you will complain, try squatting with weights or doing pushups.

 I’ve squatted in the bathroom stall at Wal-Mart, did pushups at my sister’s house, and lunged until my legs felt like jello.
 It all works.